tomhallmain/simple_image_compare/README.md

 This is a simple app primarily meant for personal use but could be adapted for more intensive use cases.

 The face similarity measure in particular is very crude and only compares the number of faces in each image, so it is off by default.
 At a future time more complex face comparison logic may be added, but for now the embedding comparison is helpful in matching faces.

+---

+## Tkinter Support

+Tkinter is no longer supported in the latest version.
+The maintained UI is now PySide6/Qt only.